Holmesfield: History

 Holmesfield is mentioned in the Domesday Book of 1086 as one of the manors belonging to Walter D'Aincourt.

 John Frescheville, 1st Baron Frescheville, was in 1645 ordered to pay an annuity to the Vicar of Holmesfield Church, as part his fine, for being on the losing side in the civil war.

 St Swithin's parish church can be seen from much of the surrounding area.
 The main church was built in 1826 but has seen further work in recent years with the vicarage being added in 1999.
 Still visible in the grounds are the remains of a stone cross from around 641 AD, which would have replaced an original wooden cross erected by monks to mark the place where they would preach.
 The base of the stone cross now holds a sundial.

 Geography

 Holmesfield is sited at approximately 800 ft above sea level on the edge of the Peak District National Park, with extensive views from the village over the surrounding hilly terrain.
-The parish includes a number of farming hamlets such as Millthorpe situated in the neighbouring Cordwell Valley.
-The Peak District Boundary Walk runs through Millthorpe.
+The parish includes a number of farming hamlets such as Millthorpe situated in the neighbouring Cordwell Valley, and Cowley, which lies on the road from Holmesfield to the town Dronfield.
+Peak District Boundary Walk runs through Millthorpe.